immayurpanchal/sp-as-1/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run cypress:test`
+1. Run development server on port 3000
+2. Navigate to social-pilot and select the test case file which you want to run.
+3. For better compatibility use Electron Browser from Cypress UI

 ### `npm build`

 Builds the app for production to the `build` folder.\